Small Research Grant

 Consider the following policies before applying:

-Grants are reviewed and awarded on a monthly basis.
+Grants are typically reviewed and awarded on a monthly basis during the academic year.

 BEFORE APPLYING